 Campus-wide Teaching Assistant Awards Winners

 The University of Wisconsin–Madison employs over 2,000 teaching assistants across a wide variety of disciplines.
 The contributions of TAs in the classroom, lab, studio and field are essential to the University’s education mission.
-In order to recognize excellence on the part of TAs across campus, each year the Graduate School, with funding support from the College of L&S, administers awards for exceptional teaching by graduate students.
+In order to recognize excellence on the part of TAs across campus, each year the College of Letters & Science, with support from the Graduate School, administers awards for exceptional teaching by graduate students.

 The Campus-wide TA Awards Committee is happy to announce that the winners for this year’s awards are as follows.
-They will be joined by families, friends, colleagues, and the university administration at the award ceremony on March 2, 2016, 3-4 PM, at 911 Van Vleck Hall.
+They were joined by families, friends, colleagues, and the university administration at the award ceremony on February 7, 2017, 3:00-4:00 pm, at 911 Van Vleck Hall, pictured above.

 Early Excellence in Teaching Award